build-on-aws/content/posts/what-happens-athena-query/index.md

 For Parquet, you read a few bytes of the header and you're done.
 Seriously.
 Parquet is a binary file format and right at the top of the file is a little metadata that says "this file has X number of rows of data in it".
 This is why file formats like Parquet and ORC are so great for analytics - the hard work of counting things is already done by whomever generated the file!
 Not only that, for some data types Parquet even stores what the minimum or maximum values are for the whole column!

-For a quick comparision, I ran a `COUNT(*)` over 12GB of CSV files with Athena.
+For a quick comparison, I ran a `COUNT(*)` over 12GB of CSV files with Athena.
 It took 5.163 seconds and scanned (aka, listed, fetched, opened, parsed) all 12GB.
 I converted the dataset to Parquet and ran the same `COUNT(*)`.
 Run time?
 840ms.
 Data scanned?
 0. (_This is because we were able to use the file metadata to get the answer so Athena had to scan no data!!_)

 ## Wrap It Up

 I hope this article has been useful for you to understand what happens behind the scenes when you run an Athena query.

-If you'd like to learn more about how to improve your query performance, be sure to check out the [performance tuning tips for Athena](https://aws.amazon.com/blogs/big-data/top-10-performance-tuning-tips-for-amazon-athena/).
+If you'd like to learn more about how to improve your query performance, be sure to check out the [performance tuning tips for Athena](https://aws.amazon.com/blogs/big-data/top-10-performance-tuning-tips-for-amazon-athena/?sc_channel=el&sc_campaign=datamlwave&sc_content=what-happens-athena-query&sc_geo=mult&sc_country=mult&sc_outcome=acq).